 Great Tew Grain Processing Ltd is a grain handling and processing business with drying, cleaning and grain analysis facilities for farmers and growers.

-Great Tew Grain Processing Ltd processes feed and milling wheat, feed and malting barley, oilseed rape and oats for Glencore Agriculture.
+Great Tew Grain Processing Ltd processes feed and milling wheat, feed and malting barley, oilseed rape and oats.
 The majority of the grain is produced by local farmers within a 30 mile raidus of the site.